JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-0/Phase-0-Agent-Prompts.md

 # Phase 0 Agent Prompts — Orchestrated, Resume-Capable (planning + scaffolding only)

-This document contains execution-ready prompts for Goose agents to complete Phase 0.
+This document contains execution-ready prompts for goose agents to complete Phase 0.
 It includes:
-- Operator Guide (how to run in Goose Desktop, new vs reuse session, Git/GitHub basics).
+- Operator Guide (how to run in goose Desktop, new vs reuse session, Git/GitHub basics).
 - A Master Orchestrator Prompt that coordinates all Phase 0 workstreams with pause/resume and state persistence.
 - Detailed sub-prompts for each workstream (A–F, optional G) with file paths, acceptance criteria, and exact references to internal documentation so prompts do not rely on chat context alone.